nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 	objects in the Patient object mapped with the nric given.
 The `Appointment` object is stored in the storage by calling `Storage#writeAllToFile()`.
 	Subsequently, the method returns a string to notify the user that the patient has been added into the `AppointmentMap` and displays the `AppointmentID` associated to the `Appointment` object created.

-The following sequence diagram summarises how the `AddAppointmentCommand` operation works:

 #### 4.2.1 Add Patient Details